giannilmbd/dynare/doc/manual/source/the-model-file.rst

 Dynare supports both Frequentist and Bayesian IRF matching approaches, using the same optimization and sampling techniques as those applied in likelihood-based estimation (sharing many options with the :ref:`estimation command <estim-comm>`).
-The Frequentist approach to this is inspired by the work of *Christiano, Eichenbaum, and Evans (2005)*, while the Bayesian method adapts from *Christiano, Trabandt, and Walentin (2010)*.
+The Frequentist approach to this is inspired by the work of :cite:t:`Christiano:2005`, while the Bayesian method adapts from :cite:t:`Christiano:2010`.
 A crucial element in IRF matching is the choice of the weighting matrix, which influences how the distances between model-generated and empirical IRFs are weighted in the estimation process.
 It is common practice to employ a diagonal weighting matrix,